Full list of Chicago free museum days for summer 2024

+Illinois residents will get plenty of chances to visit some of Chicago's most popular attractions and museums this summer - without paying a penny.

-Several Chicago area museums and attractions, including the Shedd Aquarium and The Field Museum, have announced dozens of free admission days through summer 2024, and then some.
+Several Chicago-area attractions, including the Shedd Aquarium and The Field Museum, have announced dozens of free admission days through the summer months, and then some.

 Note that the Lincoln Park Zoo, in Chicago, is always free.